Decoupled Dynamics Distributed Control for Strings of Nonlinear Autonomous Agents: Introduction

-The most interesting feature of our proposed scheme is the fact that it achieves complete {\em scalability} with respect to the number of vehicles in the string.
-The scalability does not result from the tuning of the local sub--controllers \cite{Barooah2009}, as it is a structural property for the class of all stabilizing controllers and it is a consequence of the complete ``decoupling'' of a certain bounded approximation of the closed--loop equations.
-This allows the study of the closed--loop stability by performing solely individual, local analyses of the closed--loops stability at each agent, which in turn guarantee the aggregated stability of the formation. \\
+Perhaps the most appealing feature of the proposed scheme is a particular dynamic ``decoupling'' of a certain bounded approximation of the closed--loop equations, entailing that individual, {\em local} analyses of the closed--loop stability at each agent will in turn guarantee the aggregated stability of the entire formation.
+This entails a complete scalability with respect to: {\em (i)} the number of agents in the string and {\em (ii)} the same performance irrespective of the relative position in formation (front or back of the string).

+By comparison to our method, the main result in \cite{SCL2012} is restricted to an undirected topology of the distributed controller, with stringent requirements involving: {\em (i)} the transmission of the exact state of the leader to many agents in the formation ({\em virtual leaders}) and {\em (ii)} the necessity of high control gains (see the last paragraph in \cite[page~1]{Sabau2017} for a more detailed discussion).

+Overall, our scheme improves on existing results in the following essential aspects: \begin{enumerate} \item The agent dynamics are permitted to be heterogenous as long as they are nonlinear, globally Lipschitz.

+\item The agents achieve the synchronization of their velocities in the steady-state, while guaranteeing collision avoidance.

+\item The scheme guarantees steady-state topology preservation.
+Very recent results \cite{Nader} are able to achieve this but only for identical single-integrators, exploiting an adaptation of the Cucker-Smale type nonlinear controllers \cite{CuckerSmale2007}.
+Collision avoidance is obtained in \cite{CuckerDong2011} for single-integrators but without topology preservation.

+\item The distributed controller determines a ``dynamic decoupling'' of the closed loop, rendering the same performance independent of the number of agents or the relative position in formation.
+(The Lyapunov function guaranteeing the closed-loop stability of the entire formation is actually the sum of ``local'' Lyapunov functions, proper to each agent.
+This decoupling is also the root cause of the feature stated at the next point.)

+\item Completely independent regulation and controller design at each agent, under the sole requirement that each agent knows the dynamical model of its predecessor\footnote{This aspect is essential when dealing with merging/exiting of agents, since it allows only local reconfigurations (at the merging agent or at the follower of the exiting agent) without the need to reconfigure the control scheme for the entire formation.}.

+\item We provide a simple, practical method for the efficient compensation of the notoriously detrimental (communications induced) time-delays \cite{Rick2014}, at the expense of a negligible loss in performance. \end{enumerate}